 An overview of the MSGH practicum from MSGH faculty member Martha McGivern.

-The timeline and structure of the Practicum course may be unlike any other course you have taken.
-The MSGH Practicum course spans three to four academic terms.
-While all students who begin Practicum in the same quarter start together, completion times vary from student to student.
-Completion time is dependent upon each student’s individual project.
-Please note that if you enroll in the practicum course that begins in summer term, all travel and assignments must be completed two weeks before the end of the following spring term.
-If you enroll in the practicum course that begins in winter term, all travel and assignments must be completed two weeks before the end of the following fall term.
-Please be mindful that you will need to complete all coursework and fieldwork within the four-term time frame as described above.
+The MSGH practicum course spans four academic terms and is typically offered twice per academic year.
+If you enroll in the practicum course that begins in the summer term, all travel and assignments must be completed two weeks before the end of the following spring term.
+If you enroll in the practicum course that begins in the winter term, all travel and assignments must be completed two weeks before the end of the following fall term.

 How can I prepare for the Practicum?